shakaran/shakaran/README.md

 ### 💫 Hi there 👋 [![Github](https://img.shields.io/github/followers/shakaran?label=Follow%20Me&style=social)](https://github.com/shakaran) [![](https://visitcount.itsvg.in/api?id=shakaran&icon=2&color=13)](https://visitcount.itsvg.in)
 Do you like my work?
-I am a Senior Backend Freelancer & Sysadmin, also touching the front side (aka FullStack), you can hire me, open a issue for contact me!
+I am a Senior Backend Freelancer & Sysadmin with more than 15+ years experience, <br />
+also touching the front side (aka FullStack), you can hire me, open a issue for contact me!

+___

 🔭 Additionally you could be interested in check or hire me through my profiles at: